metajinomics/qiime_tutorial/QIIME1.md

 #Intro to QIIME for amplicon analysis
 Authored by Ashley Shade, with contributions by Sang-Hoon Lee, Siobhan Cusack, Jackson Sorensen, and John Chodkowski.
 [EDAMAME-2016 wiki](https://github.com/edamame-course/2016-tutorials/wiki)
+This class is an adaptation of [EDAMAME-2015](https://github.com/edamame-course/2015-tutorials/tree/master/final), which has from-scratch instrucitons on creating a suitable EC2 instance.

 ***
 EDAMAME tutorials have a CC-BY [license](https://github.com/edamame-course/2015-tutorials/blob/master/LICENSE.md). _Share, adapt, and attribute please!_
 ***

 ##Overarching Goal
-* This tutorial will contribute towards an understanding of **microbial amplicon analysis**
+* In tutorial we will take raw microbial amplicon sequence data through a workflow that filters, clusters, and infers taxonomy for each sample.

 ##Learning Objectives
 * Install auxillary software on the QIIME EC2 image
 * Subsample a large amplicon dataset for workflow development and tutorial testing
-* Assemble paired-end reads
+* Overlap paired-end reads
 * Execute a shell script to automate a process
 * Explore input and output files for QIIME workflows and scripts
 * Understand the structure and components of a good mapping file